dennisbirch/dbbbuilder-swift/README.md

 _indexer_: An optional argument that takes an instance of a `DBBIndexer` struct, with information on building indexes for properties belonging to this subclass.
 See the discussion of DBBIndexer [below](#dbbindexer).

 It is best practice to call this method in your DBBTableObject subclass instances' init methods.
 [See below.](#complete-init)

+There are a number of public helper functions that are documented in the DBBManager.swift file itself.

 #### DBBTableObject